 You may have heard of this Asian delicacy as more and more celebrities join the anti-shark fin soup campaign.
 From world renowned chef Gordon Ramsay to the British entrepreneur Sir Richard Branson and the Chinese basketball player Yao Ming, international voices are starting to have an impact.
 However, have you ever wondered what all the fuss is about?

 What’s the big deal about shark fin soup?

-Traditionally a prestigious delicacy served to the Emperor of China and honored guests, shark fin soup has recently been adopted by the masses.
+Traditionally a prestigious delicacy served to the Emperor of China and honoured guests; shark fin soup has recently been adopted by the masses.
 As the Chinese economy breaks new records of growth every year, its population is becoming increasingly wealthy.
-This dramatic expansion in China’s middle and upper classes in turn leads to an ever-growing demand for shark fin soup.
+This dramatic expansion in China’s middle and upper classes, in turn, leads to an ever-growing demand for shark fin soup.
 Of significant cultural importance, this expensive meal is a way to demonstrate new-found social status.

-This cultural appetite for shark fins would not be much of a problem if it wasn’t for one thing, China has a population of over 1 billion people.
+This cultural appetite for shark fins would not be much of a problem if it weren’t for one thing; China has a population of over 1 billion people.
 And that’s a lot of hungry mouths to feed.

 What if all sharks became extinct?

 As sharks cannot be farmed, the wild shark fisheries are declining at an alarming rate.
 According to research published in the journal Marine Policy, aggressive overfishing kills 100 Million sharks each year.
 Taking into account unreported illegal catches, scientists believe the numbers may be as high as 273 million.